Rawrshak/Asset-Frameworks/Drafts/TextAssetMetadata.md

 ## Abstract

 The Text Asset framework defines a metadata standard for text-based assets and text asset use-cases.
-The text metadata standard is stored in the `assetProperties` property in the Public Asset Metadata.
+The text metadata standard is stored in the `properties` property in the Public Asset Metadata.

 Text asset tokens can be used to convey in-game achievements, in-game lore, secret instructions, and other in-game content.
 Gamers acquire these asset tokens through gameplay or purchase.
 Game developers can use these text assets across games.
 It enables future, yet-to-be-created usage such as keys or crafting material for future content.

 ## Terminology

-* `assetProperties` - This is the property in the public asset metadata containing the Text token asset data.
 * `Achievements` - Milestones or rewards in a player's in-game progress.
 * `Title` - A text-based asset reward used as player accolades.
 * `Lore` - Additional in-game information about characters, places, and other in-game content.